AmniX/AmniXTension/README.md

     // Some Code Which Will Run in a Worker Thread
     // Caution : Make sure you don't do some context related stuff in async, It may cause an memory leak result // Keep the Result in Last Line, You Will Receive it in Await Block Magically.
-},{
+},{result->
     // Some Code Will be Executed After Async Block
+    // You Will Receive Result Passed From Async Block Last line })

+          OR

+asyncAwait<Bitmap>({bitmap->
+    // Some Code Which Will Run in a Worker Thread
+    // Caution : Make sure you don't do some context related stuff in async, It may cause an memory leak result // Keep the Result in Last Line, You Will Receive it in Await Block Magically.
+},{result->
+    // Some Code Will be Executed After Async Block
-    // You Will Receive Result Passed From Asycn Block Last line })
+    // You Will Receive Result Passed From Async Block Last line })

 tryOrIgnore{
     // Code Here Which Can be throw Exception but App Won't Crash At All }

+object.castTo(Object::class) // Cast Object inline and Supports Code Chaining.
+             OR
+object.castAs(Object::class) // Cast Object inline and Supports Code Chaining.

 tryAndCatch({
     // Try Code